Ballantyne,

 of the Prophets, which he founded in 1997.
 He was a marriage celebrant and

-a former pastor of Gisborne New Life Fellowship Church (renamed Mega Life
+a former pastor of Gisborne New Life Fellowship Church.
+(That church was renamed Mega Life

-Church a few years after he left).
+Church a few years after he left, to reflect the change in management and distance themselves from what he had introduced.)
 He was said to not like the term Christian, using the word believer

 instead, and taught that believers must pray in tongues for an hour a day and